 I’m Yvonne Conchie.
 Hello!

-When I asked Nick from Northumberland Wildlife Trust how he would describe what I do, he said “you’re a dot joiner – you get both the big picture and the fine detail, and you see the opportunities and help make the connections happen.”
-Essentially, I support people to do heritage led Social Innovation.
+Nick Mason from Northumberland Wildlife Trust said “you’re a dot joiner – you get both the big picture and the fine detail, and you see the opportunities and help make the connections happen.”

 As a contemporary Conchie (it is my real name!), I think carefully about the work I choose to do – strong influences are permaculture and rewilding, local distinctiveness, digital solutions, low carbon living and collaborating for resilience.
 I think we have lessons to learn from nature and from the past that we can reapply in our futures, and that our rural landscapes and the communities that care for them, are essential for the wellbeing of everyone in a climate changed future.